 Reichstag High Command has observed Group 935's scientific achievements at Der Riese since its inception.
 There is no doubt Group 935's success is due mostly to your outstanding leadership and personal investment.
 Your actions have caught the attention of the Führer and members of the Party, and we humbly present an opportunity for your organization.

 The Party has a particular vested interest in weapons for our military.
 Your use of Element 115 could prove a valuable asset to Germany's goals.
 We have also examined the results of your testing with Element 115's ability to reanimate dead cells.
-If these reanimated beings can become sentient once more, they could be of great use to our army.
+If these reanimated beings can become sentient once more, they could prove to be a great asset to our army.

 On the 23rd of November, a meeting will be held at the Kroll Opera House in Berlin to discuss Germany's goals and the protection of our people.
 We would be honored if you would join the meeting, as a revered scientist and member of the Aryan German community.
 When you arrive, General Lehmkuhl will inform you of what Group 935 can do to assist Germany's efforts.